-I really like this design as it comes the closest to the look of an acoustic piano, if we’re talking about instruments under $1,500.
+I really like this design as it resembles the look of an acoustic piano and looks more sophisticated than most of the competition.

-The Multi-dimensional Morphing AiR Sound Source is responsible for sound generation in the AP-470.
+The Multi-dimensional Morphing AiR sound source is responsible for sound generation on the AP-470.

 While it has the same name as the engine used in the lower-end pianos such as the PX-160, PX-770, PX-870 etc., it offers a more natural refined piano sound.